 In its Political Platform for 2018, the Norwegian government resolved “to conserve the National Gallery as an art gallery associated with the National Museum, provided this does not involve undue renovation costs.”

 Central artworks on the road

-While the National Gallery is temporarily closed, 2019 will see 45 central works of art by artists such as Munch, Sohlberg and Hertervig travel to institutions in Norway.
-These include KODE, Trondheim kunstmuseum and Stavanger Art Museum.
-Exhibition activity will continue in the National Museum – Architecture and Villa Stenersen in 2019.
+In 2019 45 central works of art by artists such as Munch, Sohlberg and Hertervig traveled to institutions in Norway.
+These included KODE, Trondheim kunstmuseum and Stavanger Art Museum.

-Four touring exhibitions will be shown nationwide in 2019 and 2020: "Aase Texmon Rygh: Evighetens form", "Gerhard Munthe: Eventyrlige interiører", "Visuelle nabolag" and "Gustav Vigeland.
+Four touring exhibitions was shown nationwide in 2019 and 2020: "Aase Texmon Rygh: Evighetens form", "Gerhard Munthe: Eventyrlige interiører", "Visuelle nabolag" and "Gustav Vigeland.
 Angsten står i sofaen".
-The National Museum also offers ten exhibitions to schools in Norway through the Den kulturelle skolesekken-program.

 If you have any questions, please contact our Director of Communications, Eirik Kydland, by e-mail: firstname.lastname@example.org